coffeetiem/JAIStuff/Process/template.md

 ### Appearance
 - Keep to 3–5 defining visuals that also reflect personality or backstory (e.g., scar across lip from a childhood accident, messy hair as a sign of constant stress, posture rigid due to years of military training).
-- Note body type, measurements, etc.
+- Note body type (skinny, overweight, muscular, etc.)
 - 1 short-to-medium length paragraph, concrete and evocative.

 ### Personality